 For solid bars:

-• Place the bar in a ‘press’: If a bar gets bent, the best way of straightening it without damaging its metallic structure is to apply a steady force large enough to straighten it slowly.
-I do not recommend using an impact force, as this may damage the bar’s rails.
+If a bar gets bent, the best way of straightening it without damaging its metallic structure is to apply a steady force large enough to straighten it slowly.
+I do not recommend using an impact force, which may damage the bar’s rails.

 And the chainsaw wouldn’t fit in it.
 An arbor press or a hydraulic press are good options that can do this job for you.

-If a press isn’t available, you can use a bench wise and a 24″ pipe wrench to remove the kink.
+If a press isn’t available, you can use a bench-wise and a 24″ pipe wrench to remove the kink.
 Just make sure it’s tightened enough between the vise grip thickness-wise.

-• Hammer the bar: Once the kink has been removed, place the bar on a flat anvil.
+Once the kink has been removed, place the bar on a flat anvil.
 Use a 4-pound dead blow hammer to straighten it out completely.
 Avoid using a ball-peen hammer as it may dent the bar’s surface.

-If neither the vise grip nor a press machine is available, there is still an effective way of straightening your bar simply by using a dead blow hammer and a bar hook tool.
+If neither the vise grip nor a press machine is available, there is still an effective way of straightening your bar: simply by using a dead blow hammer and a bar hook tool.

-• Use a bar cleaner handle: A bar cleaner hook tool removes debris stuck in the bar’s rails.
+A bar cleaner hook tool removes debris stuck in the bar’s rails.
 Its thickness is the same as the groove’s width.
 By placing this tool between the rails, you can hammer out the kink without damaging the rails.
 Make sure you use a dead blow hammer for this job.

 For laminated bars:

-Unlike solid bars, laminated bars use thin steel sheets riveted or welded with each other.
-Such bars are effective against kickbacks and provide good cutting control.
-Removing bends from a laminated bar is quite difficult.
+Removing bends from a laminated bar is quite tricky.
 However, if the kink is not that significant, you can still give it a try.
-Just make sure that you have removed the kink using a press machine or a vise grip.
+Ensure you have removed the kink using a press machine or a vise grip.

-• Use rubber padding: Hammering a laminated bar can be tricky as it may further the damage to the bar.
+Hammering a laminated bar can be tricky as it may further damage the bar.
 One method that has helped several users is placing rubber padding under the bar while hammering it with a dead blow hammer.

 The rubber would avoid causing damage to the bar due to the hammer blows.

-If it still doesn’t straighten out completely, it is better to invest in a new guide bar of the correct size.
+If it still doesn’t straighten out completely, investing in a new guide bar of the correct size is better.

 The Impact of Uneven Cutter Teeth